 8. Get proof of health insurance, you can get a yearly plan of 98.00 Euros.
 You can ask for this at the post office.

-9. Take your forms, photo copies and marca da bollo stamp back to the post office.
-Make sure to bring your passport with you in person.
-Here, you will need to pay the fee for the permesso (varies depending on length of validity but is 107.50 euro for most common 1 year version), then you will have to pay the post office 30 euro).
+9. Take your forms, photocopies, and Marca da Bollo stamp back to the post office.
+Make sure to bring your passport with you.
+Here, you will need to pay the fee for the Permesso (varies depending on the length of validity, but is 107.50 euros for the most common 1-year version), then you will have to pay the post office 30 euro).
 Then another pay €27.50 because you are applying digitally.

 10. Get your appointment!
 Congrats!
 Once everything is accepted by the post office, you will get a piece of paper that looks like it was typed with a typewriter and some receipts.
 Do not lose these.
 This confirms the day and time that you must be at the immigration office (Questura in Italian).
 It is also your proof that you have applied, and you should technically carry it with you if you travel outside of Italy before you get your handy Permesso di Soggiorno card.

-12. On the appointed day and time, take your receipt from the post office, your supporting document copies (school letter, work contract, etc), your passport and 4 Italian passport-sized photos to the questura.
-You can find machines that take photos like these for about €5 all over Milan, and especially at metro stations.
+12. On your appointment day, take your receipt from the post office, your supporting document copies (school letter, work contract, etc), your passport, and 4 Italian passport-sized photos to the Questura – that is the Immigration office.
+You can find machines that take photos like these for about €5 all over Milan, especially at metro stations.

-13. There are more than one Questura (immigration office) in Milan, have this in mind and follow strictly the address stated on your printout.
+13. There is more than one Questura (Immigration office) in Milan, have this in mind and follow strictly the address stated on your printout.

-14. When you get the questura, it is very likely you will stay longer than the stated time before you get attended to, hence don’t schedule anything important for the same day.
+14. When you get the Questura, it is very likely you will stay longer than the stated time before you get attended to, hence don’t schedule anything important for the same day.
 You will be called upon.
-However, if you feel you have waited too long and many people who came after you have been attended to, then you may need to speak up as there may be no order.
+However, if you feel you have waited for too long and people arriving after you have been attended to, then you may need to speak up as there may be no order.